-- The Union Territory of Jammu and Kashmir will have a legislative assembly,
+- The Union Territory of Jammu and Kashmir has a legislative assembly,

-- Whereas the Union Territory of Ladakh will not have a legislative assembly and will be administered by the Lieutenant Governor alone.
+- Whereas the Union Territory of Ladakh does not have a legislative assembly and is administered by the Lieutenant Governor alone.

-- The Union Territory of Ladakh will include the districts Leh and Kargil which will, in effect, cease to be part of the existing state of Jammu and Kashmir.
+- The Union Territory of Ladakh will include the districts Leh and Kargil which, in effect, ceased to be part of the existing state of Jammu and Kashmir.

-- The remaining territories will remain with Jammu and Kashmir after the bifurcation.
+- The remaining territories remained with Jammu and Kashmir after the bifurcation.

-- Representation in the House of People: Out of the six Lok Sabha seats in the state of Jammu and Kashmir, five will remain with the Union Territory of Jammu and Kashmir and one will go to the Union Territory of Ladakh.
+- Representation in the House of People: Out of the six Lok Sabha seats in the state of Jammu and Kashmir, five remained with the Union Territory of Jammu and Kashmir and one went to the Union Territory of Ladakh.

 - The Election Commission may conduct Lok Sabha elections for both the Union Territories as per the allocation of seats specified in the Delimitation of Parliamentary Constituencies Order, 1976 as amended by this act.